Alberta Award for the Study of Canadian Human Rights and Multiculturalism

 - To encourage graduate studies that will create value for Albertans by promoting informed thinking about Canadian human rights, cultural diversity, and multiculturalism.

-- To support the pursuit of studies in Canadian human rights, cultural diversity, and multiculturalism, and build capacity to undertake human rights or multicultural work in Canada.
+- To support the pursuit of studies in Canadian human rights, cultural diversity, and multiculturalism, and building capacity to undertake human rights or multicultural work in Canada.

 There are two awards.
 The Master's level award is $10,000 and the Doctoral level award is $15,000.
 The Master's level award honours one of Alberta's human rights champions and is known as the Pardeep Singh Gundara Memorial Scholarship.
 For more information about this award or to print an application visit Student Aid Alberta.